Elucidated Rolling Diffusion Models for Probabilistic Forecasting of Complex Dynamics: Experimental Details

 \subsection{Baseline details}

 \paragraph{DYffusion.} We follow the default values used by DYffusion for its Navier-Stokes experiments, but replace the interpolator and forecaster architecture with the more performant U-Net and use our optimization hyperparameters, both described above.
 We tuned the interpolator dropout rates and found a rate of 0.5 to produce the best results.
 The interpolator dropout rate is a key hyperparameter in DYffusion, since it is responsible for the stochasticity in the model (if 0, it reduces to a deterministic model).
 As for ERDM, we use a window size of $W=6$.
-Our improved architecture and training hyperparameters jointly improved the DYffusion CRPS scores by over $3\times$ compared to the results in the original paper. \paragraph{EDM.} Our primary focus is to evaluate ERDM's performance relative to common EDM-derived approaches for dynamics forecasting.
+Our improved architecture and training hyperparameters jointly improved the DYffusion CRPS scores by over $3\times$ compared to the results in the original paper.

+\paragraph{PDE-Refiner} PDE-Refiner~\cite{lippe2023pderefiner} is a next-step diffusion-derived forecaster.
+We tune the two key hyperparameters of PDE-Refiner, $K$ and $\smin$.
+The best forecasts were obtained with $K=6, \smin=0.002$.
+The recommended values from~\cite{lippe2023pderefiner}, $K=4, \smin=2e\text{-}7$, did not work as well.
+We use the same denoiser architecture as for EDM.
+PDE-Refiner performs extremely well for the first few timesteps of the Navier-Stokes rollout, but rapidly diverges after that.
+We believe this is because it cannot model temporal interactions. \paragraph{EDM.} Our primary focus is to evaluate ERDM's performance relative to common EDM-derived approaches for dynamics forecasting.
 Consequently, our key baseline is an EDM denoiser parameterized by $\denoiser(\vx_1 \ldots, \vx_W; \sigma, \vy_0)$, where all $\vx_w$ are corrupted according to the same noise standard deviation, $\sigma$.
 With $W=1$, we recover a next-step forecasting conditional EDM as in~\cite{price2023gencast, kohl2023benchmarking}.
 On Navier-Stokes, we tried $W\in\{1,2,4,6\}$, and found $W=4$ to work best for EDM.
 For computational reasons, we only report an EDM run with $W=1$ for ERA5.
 To condition the denoiser network on the initial condition, $\vy_0$, we concatenate it along the channel dimension to the input, noisy window, $\vx_{1:W}$.
 When $W>1$, $\vy_0$ is thus first duplicated along the window dimension.
 We found this to perform better than operating on a $W+1$ window, where $\vy_0$ is inserted into the first position of the window.
 Preconditioning is applied before concatenation, \emph{only} to the noisy window.